Is a Shenzhen Tech Tour Worth ¥2,000? The Honest Math Most Sites Won't Show You

 What Does a Shenzhen Tech Tour Actually Include?

-Most guided tech tours in Shenzhen include a combination of:
+Most private guided tech tours in Shenzhen include a combination of:

 A half-day tour (2.5–3 hours) typically covers 4–5 of these.
 A full-day tour (6–8 hours) covers all of them.